 What is Elastic Net?

 Elastic net linear regression uses the penalties from both the lasso and ridge techniques to regularize regression models.
-The technique combines both the lasso and ridge regression methods by learning from their shortcomings to improve on the regularization of statistical models.
+The technique combines both the lasso and ridge regression methods by learning from their shortcomings to improve the regularization of statistical models.

 To eliminate the limitations found in lasso, the elastic net includes a quadratic expression (||β||2) in the penalty, which, when used in isolation, becomes ridge regression.
 The quadratic expression in the penalty elevates the loss function toward being convex.
 The elastic net draws on the best of both worlds – i.e., lasso and ridge regression.

-This method, therefore, subjects the coefficients in two types of shrinkages.
+This method, therefore, subjects the coefficients to two types of shrinkages.
 The double shrinkage from the naïve version of the elastic net causes low efficiency in predictability and high bias.
 To correct for such effects, the coefficients are rescaled by multiplying them by (1+λ2).

 - The elastic net method performs variable selection and regularization simultaneously.